clickalicious/memcached-php/README.md

 ## Data

-`String-`, `Integer-` and `Float/Double-types` are never modified by this library.
-Those types will be stored by `Memcached`'s internal system - while all other types will be serialized by this client and can optionally be stored compressed - in one of the next releases of this library.
+`Strings`, `Integers` and `Float-Values` are never modified by this library in any way.
+Those types will be stored by `Memcached`'s internal system - while all other types will be serialized by this client and can optionally be stored compressed (*LZW*/*Smaz*) - in one of the next releases of this library - targeting 0.4.0.
 I'm working on an PoC implementation of `Smaz - a short string compression library` (https://github.com/zhenhao/smaz.php) and on a german translation of the translation table used by `Smaz`.

 ## Metadata